 Saint Kitts and Nevis Over 65 years old, financially dependent n/a Up to 25 years old

-None of the Caribbean countries offering citizenship by investment have legalised same-sex marriages.
-You and a same-sex partner would need to apply as individual investors.
-Your children can join either parent as long as the biological or adoptive relationship is confirmed by birth or adoption certificates.
+None of the Caribbean countries offering Citizenship by Investment have legalised same-sex marriage, which means if you have a same-sex partner, you would need to apply as individual investors.
+Your children can join either parent, as long as the biological or adoptive relationship is confirmed by birth or adoption certificates.

-The Caribbean Five offer investors a passport in exchange for contributions to state development funds or local universities or through the purchase of real estate or securities.
-Non-refundable charitable contributions are lower in cost, while refundable investments minimise overall program expenses.
+The Caribbean Five offer investors a passport in exchange for contributions to state development funds or local universities, or through the purchase of real estate or securities.
+Non-refundable charitable contributions are lower in cost, while refundable investments minimise the overall programme expenses.
 Here’s what to consider if you want to help others or retain more of your capital.

 Opportunities to Help Others

-First-world countries leave a large carbon footprint.
-Rising global temperatures due to data centres, air travel, and air conditioning often harm nations reliant on agriculture, leading to losses from droughts or heavy rains.
-Participating in Caribbean citizenship by investment programs offers you a chance to support local communities affected by climate change.
-These countries direct investor funds to develop infrastructure and social projects, such as affordable housing.
-Choosing a charitable contribution to one of the state funds as part of your passport acquisition supports developing economies.
-It helps governments mitigate the impact of climate change on their citizens.
+Participating in Caribbean Citizenship by Investment programmes offers you a chance to support local communities affected by climate change – Caribbean economic citizenship.
+These countries direct investor funds to develop infrastructure and social projects, such as affordable housing for locals.
+Choosing a charitable contribution to one of the state funds as part of your passport acquisition supports developing economies and helps governments mitigate the impact of climate change on their citizens.

 Opportunities to Recoup Your Investment

-1. Contact Astons and select the appropriate program with a consultant.
+1. Contact Astons and select the appropriate programme with a consultant.

-2. Gather documents: identity documents, marriage and birth certificates, bank statements, and tax returns.
-Our experts will compile a customised list for you and your family.
-Our lawyers will handle the correct completion of government forms and application forms.
+2. Submit documents: identity documents, marriage and birth certificates, bank statements, and tax returns.
+Our experts will compile a customised list for you and your family and our lawyers will handle the correct completion of government forms and application forms.

-3. Astons staff will review and prepare your application according to the program’s terms.
+3. Our Astons team will review and prepare your application according to the specific programme terms.

-4. Pass a document check and interview (travel to the islands is not required; everything is handled remotely).
+4. Pass the document check and the required interview (travel to the islands is not required; everything is handled remotely).

-5. Await approval from local authorities and transfer funds to the selected fund, real estate seller, or securities.
+5. Await approval from local authorities and transfer funds to your selected investment type, real estate seller, or securities.

 6. Wait for your passport delivery.

-As of the end of 2024, the following minimum amounts apply to those seeking Caribbean citizenship through investment.
+As of 2025, the following minimum costs apply to those seeking Caribbean citizenship through investment.

 Non-refundable Contribution (donation) Refundable Contribution